RafaelGmltd/Gate-level-combinational-circuit-/README.md

 # Gate-level combinational circuit
-Gate-level implementation of a I-bit adder
+Gate-level implementation of one bit adder
+Dataflow level one bit adder